 Evaluating the effectiveness of Pulsed UV Systems in Wastewater Treatment requires specific performance metrics and consistent monitoring practices.
 These ensure the systems work efficiently for pathogen inactivation, align with quality parameters, and are properly managed through robust control systems.

 The main metric for the efficacy of Pulsed UV systems is the reduction of harmful microorganisms to safe levels.
-Research such as the one detailed in the National Institute of Standards and Technology publication asserts that understanding the UV dose-response behavior is crucial in designing effective disinfection systems.
+Research published by the National Institute of Standards and Technology asserts that understanding the UV dose-response behavior is crucial in designing effective disinfection systems.
 The logarithmic reduction of specific pathogens like SARS-CoV-2 and E. coli is often measured to ensure compliance with health and safety standards.

 Pulsed UV systems must also adhere to established water quality parameters.
 These parameters include: